Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: A Penalized PCA Criterion, and its corresponding Penalized Covariance Decomposition criterion

-and note that the GPower criterion coincides with the inner maximization (over $\Z$ and $\L$ under the restriction $\Z^T\Z=\mathbf{I}_K, \|\l_k\|=\mu_k$).
-In GPower the column-wise vector norms $\{\mu_1,\dots,\mu_K\}$ are considered as hyperparameters that must be pre-specified, whereas our formulation suggests an alternative approach where $\lambda_{k,2}$ are pre-specified and the $\mu_k$ are maximized over.
+The GPower criterion coincides with the inner maximization over $\Z$ and $\L$ under the restriction $\Z^T\Z=\mathbf{I}_K, \|\l_k\|=\mu_k$.
+(In GPower the column-wise vector norms $\{\mu_1,\dots,\mu_K\}$ are considered as hyperparameters that must be pre-specified, whereas our formulation suggests an alternative approach where $\lambda_{k,2}$ are pre-specified and the $\mu_k$ are maximized over.)

-Finally, the USLPCA method of \cite{adachi2016sparse} is closely related to \eqref{eqn:penpca} with $L_0$ penalty (i.e. $P(\l_k; \lambda) = \lambda\|\l_k\|_0$) and using the same hyperparameter $\lambda$ for all columns, the difference being that they frame the problem using an $L_0$ constraint on $\L$ rather than a penalty.
+Finally, the USLPCA method of \cite{adachi2016sparse} is closely related to \eqref{ebcd_eq:penpca} with an $L_0$ penalty ($P(\l_k; \lambda) = \lambda\|\l_k\|_0$) and using the same hyperparameter $\lambda$ for all columns; the main difference is that they use a constraint formulation rather than a penalty.